markets/mini_i18n/README.md

 `MiniI18n` is a simple and flexible Ruby Internationalization library.
 It supports localization, interpolations, pluralization, fallbacks, nested keys and more.

-Translations should be stored in YAML files and they will loaded in a in-memory `Hash`.
+Translations should be stored in YAML files and they will be loaded in an in-memory `Hash`.

 ```yaml
 en: